andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-three.md

 ...
 ```

 So this is an interesting piece of advice.
 The first part of the statement is a cover-all for the OAuth 2.0 spec which isn't particularly useful.
-If we start our way from `4.1.4.
-Access Token Response` in RFC 6479, we can see it is mostly ensuring we only accept specified values from our Authorization Server, and ignore anything else - this covers `Section 5.1` as well.
+If we begin at [4.1.4.
+Access Token Response](https://tools.ietf.org/html/rfc6749#section-4.1.4) in RFC 6479, we can see it is mostly ensuring we only accept specified values from our Authorization Server, and ignore anything else - this covers [Section 5.1](https://tools.ietf.org/html/rfc6749#section-5.1) as well.

-The interesting part comes in advising us to follow `Section 10.12` - which we covered earlier.
+The interesting part comes in advising us to follow [Section 10.12](https://tools.ietf.org/html/rfc6749#section-10.12) - which we covered earlier.
 It was our CSRF protection mechanism for the initial redirection and callback, ensuring unwanted types couldn't randomly call our redirect endpoint.
 Why would we need to implement CSRF protection on a single HTTPS call to the `token` endpoint?
 Well we don't need to - it doesn't make any sense to, as the communication isn't succeptible to CSRF.
-So published specifications can also have _bugs_.
+Published specifications can also have _bugs_.

-Our deserialization process will ensure the statement is adhered to, so let's move on to validating our tokens.
-I'll only address validation items that apply to us within `3.1.3.7.
-ID Token Validation` - the skipped items are configuration-specific, and tend to address less common or more sophisticated scenarios, beyond the scope of this article.
+Our deserialization process will ensure `3.1.3.5` is adhered to, so let's move on to validating our tokens.
+I'll only address validation items that apply to us within [3.1.3.7.
+ID Token Validation](https://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation) - any numbered items I do not mention address less common, more sophisticated scenarios, beyond the scope of this post.

 ```
 3.1.3.7.
 ID Token Validation